AMIRSRAD/FlowCraft-ShowCase/README.md

 ## Compatibility note

 FlowCraft relies on FlowCore-compatible `.dig` and `NodeInfo.xml` behavior.
 If you change parser/schema behavior, treat it as a compatibility-impacting change and validate against sample files in `FlowCore/TestData/`.

+## Source Code

+This repository is intended for showcase and portfolio purposes only.

+The full source code remains private.